2018 Tween “Girl Power” Gift Guide

 Gifts for the Sporty Tween

 We love Athleta for its mission to create a community of active, healthy and confident women and girls.
 Its line of Athleta Girl clothes is cute, comfortable and made with the planet in mind.
 My daughter is a big fan of their sweatshirts and accessories like headbands and matching S’well water bottles (every time I take a tween into this store, they head straight for the water bottles and headbands).
-Hover over each item below to get the details.

 Gifts to Keep Her Inspired